Floorp-Projects/Floorp/remote/doc/Prefs.md

 at the same time by using bitwise or with the values.
 Defaults to `3` (WebDriver BiDi and CDP).

+### `remote.experimental.enabled`

+Defines if WebDriver BiDi experimental commands and events are available for usage.
+Defaults to `true` in Nightly builds, and `false` otherwise.

 ### `remote.log.level`

 Defines the verbosity of the internal logger.
 Available levels